 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

-The Nemours Children’s Clinic, Orlando, provides comprehensive evaluation and treatment for genetic disorders in children.
+The Nemours Children’s Specialty Care, Orlando, provides comprehensive evaluation and treatment for genetic disorders in children.

 What to Expect at a Visit

 A family whose child has been referred to a Nemours geneticist will receive a call from one of our genetic counselors prior to the visit.
 These professionals work closely with the medical geneticists, gathering information about your family history and your child’s medical history.